Dai Xiangyu: Career

 In 2011, Dai moved back to Shanghai, China and film a co-production drama Precious.
 He played Ling Zhi Chu in Precious.
 Qi Yuwu replaced him, who was originally selected to play the role of Mo Li Guang, as the male lead in the drama series A Song to Remember.

 In 2012, Dai acted in Poetic Justice.

 In 2014, Dai signed on with Chinese artiste management agency Mango Entertainment.

 As of 29 July 2013, Dai officially changed his name from Dai Yangtian to Dai Xiangyu.
-After his departure, Romeo Tan replaced him, who was originally selected to play the role of Hong Khee Leong, as the male lead in the drama series Sudden.
+After his departure from Mediacorp, Romeo Tan replaced him, who was originally selected to play the role of Hong Khee Leong, as the male lead in the drama series Sudden.